MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </ol>
 </details>

-### Now that you data is clean and consistent, its time to add new columns by combining columns using functions
+### Now that the data is clean and consistent, time to add new columns by combining columns using functions
 <details>
 <summary>Adding Columns</summary>
 </details>